 Variable intent represents the elements that enable teams to explore the economic trade-offs of requirements and design alternatives that could meet a broader need.
 Once established, these new insights will eventually become fixed requirements and design decisions.

 Moving from variable to fixed requires gaining knowledge to make decisions.
 Enablers are SAFe’s vehicle to explore unknowns and record knowledge and decisions in the solution intent.
 Following Set-Based Design practices, teams explore alternatives to arrive at an optimal economic decision.
 These decisions enable the development of downstream features in the Roadmap (Figure 3).

 At each Program Increment (PI), teams are simultaneously building what they know, while exploring what they don’t yet know.

 Collaboratively Develop the Solution Intent

 Solution intent is a collaborative effort between teams and program leadership.
-Product and Solution Management, along with a Solution Architect and Systems Engineering, are responsible for the highest-level, system-wide decisions (system decomposition, interfaces, and allocations of requirements to various subsystems and capabilities).
+Product and Solution Management, along with a System and Solution Architects/Engineering, are responsible for the highest-level, system-wide decisions (system decomposition, interfaces, and allocations of requirements to various subsystems and capabilities).
 They also establish the solution intent’s organizational structure to support future analysis and compliance needs.
 Solution intent helps drive localized decisions in the teams’ backlogs, as shown in Figure 4.

 SAFe’s guidance for continuous delivery validates assumptions through Minimum Viable Products (MVPs) that provide validated learning through frequent, quantifiable experiments.
 The validated learning in solution intent is predominately technical, but the business-focused Lean Startup principles of Build-Measure-Learn and Pivot or Persevere still apply.